Skip to Main Content

 Not disclosed

 Both SoLo Funds and Prosper are peer-to-peer lending institutions, but they are very different in how they handle their operations.
-Prosper offers credit-based personal loans to qualified borrowers.
+Prosper offers credit-based personal loans, including bad credit loans, to qualified borrowers.
 SoLo Funds does not run a credit check, instead using your banking activity to establish financial reliability.
-While SoLo Funds skips the interest and instead asks for repayment within 35 days, Prosper charges as much as 36% in APR with terms lasting up to 60 months.
+While SoLo Funds skips the interest and instead asks for repayment within 35 days, Prosper may charge an APR of up to 36 percent, and terms last up to 60 months.

 How to apply for a personal loan with SoLo Funds